All About Pheochromocytoma

 How is pheochromocytoma treated?

-Surgical resection can be curative in cases of localized pheochromocytoma.
+Surgical resection can often cure the cancer in cases of localized pheochromocytoma.
 These tumors may metastasize (spread) to the lung, brain, and bone.
 If it occurs, metastatic disease tends to progress slowly over a period of many years.
 There can be issues related to the elevated catecholamine levels which your provider will watch for.
 If both adrenal glands are removed a patient will need hormone replacement therapy.

-Radiation therapy uses high energy x-rays to kill cancer cells.
-These x-rays are similar to those used for diagnostic x-rays, but they are of a much higher energy.
-The high energy of x-rays in radiation therapy results in damage to the DNA of cells.
-Cancer cells divide faster than healthy cells, so their DNA is more likely to be damaged than that of normal cells.
-Additionally, it is harder for cancer cells to repair damaged DNA compared to normal cells, so cancer cells are killed more easily by radiation.
+Radiation therapy uses high-energy x-rays to kill cancer cells.
+These x-rays are like those used for x-rays, but they are of a much higher energy.
+The high energy of x-rays in radiation therapy damages the DNA of cells.
+Cancer cells divide faster than healthy cells, so their DNA is more likely to be damaged than normal cells.
+It is harder for cancer cells to repair damaged DNA compared to normal cells, so cancer cells are killed more easily by radiation.
 Radiation therapy aims to kill cancer cells, while killing fewer cells in normal, healthy tissue.
-External beam radiotherapy is generally reserved for patients who have malignant (metastatic) pheochromocytoma which has spread to the bone.
+External beam radiotherapy can be used for patients who have malignant (metastatic) pheochromocytoma which has spread to the bone.
 The goal is to ease symptoms such as pain.
 The dose and how many treatments you get will depend on the treatment site and other patient factors.